 If you're looking for a welcoming, comfortable base to explore the tranquil valleys of the western Lakes and the unspoiled Cumbrian coastline then look no further than 1 Cherry Trees in Gosforth.
 Nestled at the heart of bustling village life this lovely house sleeps up to five people in three light and airy bedrooms.
 Recently refurbished, it's a spacious and modern cottage with room to spread out and relax on your holiday.

 Scaw Fell is a traditional stone cottage that oozes character.
 Wooden beams, latched tongue-and-groove doors, exposed stone, stripped wooden floors, and a Victorian cast iron fireplace all add to the feeling of authenticity.
 Scaw Fell Cottage also has fabulous mountain views from both inside and out in the back garden.
-There is one double bedroom and two twin rooms (one of which is in the attic).
+There is one double bedroom and one twin room.

 With uninterrupted views of the Wasdale fells, this cottage is a wonderful starting point for hundreds of walks, either on the high fells or along the banks of the River Irt.
 The Santon Bridge Inn, a ten-minute stroll down the lane, hosts the International “Greatest Liar” competition towards the end of the year and serves good food and fine ale.
 The magnificent valley of Wasdale is just a five-minute drive away, boasting England's deepest lake, highest mountain, and smallest church.